I Love Rock 'n' Roll: Background and release

-"I Love Rock 'n' Roll" is the fourth European single from American pop singer Britney Spears' third studio album, Britney (2001), released on 27 May 2002.
-The song was used in her 2002 film Crossroads, in which Spears' character Lucy performs it in a karaoke bar.
+"I Love Rock 'n' Roll" is the fourth European single from American singer Britney Spears' third studio album, Britney (2001), released on 27 May 2002.
+The song was used in her 2002 film Crossroads, in which her character Lucy performs it in a karaoke bar.
 Spears said of the song, "They asked me to sing karaoke in the movie Crossroads and I've actually sung 'I Love Rock 'n' Roll' in a lot of clubs that I've been to."
 Spears has publicly stated that the original song is one of her favorites.
 She listened to the original Arrows Mickie Most-produced version just before she recorded the song, according to Jive A&R representative Steve Lunt.
 The scratches performed on this version were performed by Corey Chase at The Hit Factory Criteria studios in Miami.
-When promoting the single's release, Spears mistakenly attributed the hit version of the song to Pat Benatar instead of Joan Jett.
+When promoting the single's release, Spears mistakenly attributed the successful version of the song to Pat Benatar instead of Joan Jett.